Fatma Songül Gültekin

-Fatma Songül Gültekin (born 5 November 1997) is a Turkish field hockey, hockey5s and indoor hockey forward player for Gaziantep Polis Gücü SK, and a former football player.
+Fatma Songül Gültekin (born 5 November 1997) is a Turkish field hockey, hockey5s and indoor hockey forward player for Gaziantep Polisgücü SK, and a former football player.
 She is part of Turkey women's national hockey teams.

 Football career

 Gültekin started playing football already in primary school.
 In May 2011, she obtained her license from the local club Gaziantep Fıstık Spor.
 In the 2011–12 and 2012–13 Second League, she played in seven matches and scored four goals for her team Gaziantep Fıstık Spor.
 After a break of two years, she transferred in the 2015–16 Third League to Güneykent Spor, and was loaned out to ALG Spot.
 She netted ten goals in eight matches for ALG Spor.
 In the 2016–17 Third League season, she played 17 matches for Güneykent Spor and scored six goals.
 In the last game of the season, she moved to ALG Spor, which became league champion following the play-offs, and was promoted to the Second League.
 ALG Spor became champion after the 2017–18 Second League season, and was promoted to the First League.
 She played in the first half of the 2018–19 First League season.
 After netting 35 goals in 18 matches for ALG Spor, she transferred to 1207 Antalya Spor in the league's second half.
 She played six matches and scored one goal for 1207 Antalya Sporin the Second League.
 For the 2019–20 Third League, she signed with the Gaziantep Asya S.K.
 She had four goals in two matches.

 In her football career as a forward, between January 2012 and March 2020 with a two-year break, she capped in 58 matches and recorded 60 goals in total.